Northern lights in Nova Scotia tonight

 Kejimkujik National Park - Gold Tier Dark Sky Preserve

 Get directions ↗Kejimkujik National Park holds Gold Tier Dark Sky Preserve status from the Royal Astronomical Society of Canada - one of a handful of such designations in Atlantic Canada.
 The park's interior lakes and meadows give a clear northern horizon with no artificial lighting for kilometres in every direction.
 The Dark Sky Preserve infrastructure includes designated stargazing pads and ranger-led programs during peak season.
-On a Kp 3-4 night, aurora arcs and bands are consistently visible from the lakeshores.
+On a Kp 6 storm night, an aurora glow is visible low on the northern horizon from the lakeshores, often clearer on a long-exposure camera than to the eye.
 The slow-moving Mersey River provides a water foreground for aurora photography.

 Cape Breton Highlands National Park

-Get directions ↗Cape Breton Highlands at 46-47°N geographic latitude sits noticeably further north than Halifax, increasing its magnetic latitude to around 58°N - slightly better positioned than central Nova Scotia.
+Get directions ↗Cape Breton Highlands at 46-47°N geographic latitude sits noticeably further north than Halifax, putting its geomagnetic latitude a little above central Nova Scotia and so slightly better positioned.
 The park's clifftop positions on the Atlantic and Gulf of St. Lawrence sides give open north-facing horizons.
 Skyline Trail viewpoints face northwest with no settlements visible beyond the highland edge.
-At Kp 3, aurora arcs become visible from the park's coastal positions.
+A strong storm of Kp 6 brings an aurora glow to the park's coastal positions, low on the northern horizon.
 Combining a Cabot Trail road trip with an aurora forecast watch is the most practical approach for a multi-day visit.

 Cape Forchu Lighthouse Area

 Get directions ↗Cape Forchu on the tip of the Yarmouth peninsula is Nova Scotia's most southwesterly point, giving an open north-facing horizon across the Bay of Fundy toward New Brunswick.
 The lighthouse area has a clear 270-degree ocean horizon.
-A Kp 3-4 night here produces low aurora arcs visible over the bay.
+A Kp 6 storm here produces a low aurora glow over the bay, often easier to catch on a long-exposure camera than by eye.
 The site faces the same body of water as the Fundy Trail Parkway in New Brunswick, making the cross-bay comparison interesting on shared active nights.
 Limited facilities - fuel up before the drive to Yarmouth.

 Best time to see the northern lights in Nova Scotia